NeuralNetworkVerification/Marabou/README.md

 cmake --build . --config Release
 ```
 This process builds Marabou using the generator "Visual Studio 15 2017 Win64".
 For 32-bit machines, omit Win64.
-Other generators can also be used,
+Other generators and older versions of Visual Studio can likely be used as well,
-but "Visual Studio 15 2017 Win64" has been tested.
+but only "Visual Studio 15 2017 Win64" has been tested.

 The Marabou executable file will be written to the build/Release folder.
 To build in
 Debug mode, simply run "cmake --build . --config Debug", and the executables will be